 We are very excited to share a Purl Bee exclusive, the Fiddlehead Pullover with you!
 I designed this sweet pullover for infants 0-6 or 6-12 months and it was featured last week on the Purl Bee website.

 The Fiddlehead Pullover uses Canopy Fingering, just 2 or 3 skeins.
 For more information on Canopy Fingering, check out our yarn spotlight from last week.

 The sweater is knit in pieces and seamed together, and both shoulders have a buttoned closure to make it easier to fit it over baby’s head.
 I know from experience how difficult dressing a floppy little bundle o’ baby can be, and promised myslef I would never knit a pullover for babies ever again unless there were buttons on the shoulders.

 It is shown in our favorite color of Canopy Fingering, Fern.
-It’s a perfect baby green--not too blue and not too yellow and perfectly gender neutral!
+It’s a perfect baby green–not too blue and not too yellow and perfectly gender neutral!

 Don’t have a little one to knit for?
 Some readers commented on The Purl Bee that they would like to have an adult sized version of the pattern for themselves and we couldn’t agree more.
 We thought a blog tutorial and knit-a-long was in order.
 So, over the coming weeks we will be knitting the prototype and talking about how to adapt the pattern for your size and specifications.
 The tutorial is designed for you to take charge of your knitting, like a choose your own adventure.
 At the end of it all, we will format a traditional pattern you will be able to download from Kelbourne Woolens.
-Those of you who just can't wait, and like a little adventure, grab your needles, visit one of our Canopy Worsted stockists, read on and cast on!

 So, go cast on!
 What are you waiting for?
 Stay tuned for waist shaping…